 I am very happy to see how the Nursery has developed in the few years that I have been their LA Governor.
 It is an establishment where the needs of our children are met very well.

-I am the Headteacher of the school and I am still involved in teaching regularly as well as leading the school.
-I have been at the school for 13 years and have loved to watch it grow and flourish over the years.
+I am the newly appointed Headteacher of the school and was the Deputy head previously for 6 years.
+I am passionate about early years and have worked in this area of the education system for more than 23 years.
+My differing roles have including setting up and running sure start Children’s Centres as well as supporting families and under 5’s within Kingston.
+I am still involved in teaching regularly as well as leading the school.
+I have been at the school for 7 years and have loved to watch it grow and flourish over the years.

 I have been linked with SCCN since my daughter attended in 2001, becoming first a Parent Governor and then a Co-opted Governor and currently Chair.
 I have seen the Nursery grow, develop and diversify over the past 6 years and look forward to a continued association.
 As Chair I am delighted to work with an extremely talented and skilled team from the Centre, it is clear to me from my knowledge of many other Centres and Providers that Surbiton is the place to which others aspire.
 From my own experience with both my children, those who access high quality provision at an early stage benefit later in their educational life.
 I live in Banstead and maintain a close association with Surbiton & Kingston through voluntary work that both my wife and I do with St John Ambulance.